-Rupp, D. E., Shao, R., Jones, K., Liao, H. (in press).
+Rupp, D. E., Shao, R., Jones, K., Liao, H. (2014).
 The utility of a multifoci approach to the study of organizational justice: A meta-analytic investigation into the consideration of normative rules, moral accountability, bandwidth-fidelity, and social exchange.
-Organizational Behavior and Human Decision Processes.
+Organizational Behavior and Human Decision Processes, 123, 159-185.

 Martin, S., Liao, H., & Campbell, E. M. (2013).
 Comparing empowering leadership and directive leadership on task proficiency and proactivity: A field experiment in the UAE.
 Academy of Management Journal, 56, 1372-1395.

 Hong, Y., Liao, H., Hu, J., & Jiang, K. (2013).
 Missing link in the service profit chain: A meta-analytic review of the antecedents, consequences and moderators of service climate.
 Journal of Applied Psychology, 98, 237-267.

 Wang, M., Liu, S., Liao, H., Gong, Y., Kammeyer-Mueller, J., & Shi, J. (2013).
 Can’t get it out of my mind: Within- and between-person relationships between employee rumination after customer mistreatment and negative mood.
 Journal of Applied Psychology, 98, 989-1004.